 e) Intangible assets

 Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
-Intangible assets with finite useful life are amortised over their respective useful lives and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
+Intangible assets with finite useful life are amortised on straight line basis over their respective useful lives and assessed for impairment whenever there is an indication that the intangible asset may be impaired.

-Softwares are amortised over a period of useful lives from the date of purchase/date of completion of development and put to use (3-5 years), being the estimated useful life as per the management estimate or license term whichever is less.
+Softwares are amortised over a period of useful lives from the date available for use (3-5 years), being the estimated useful life as per the management estimate or license term whichever is less.
 The amortisation period for an intangible asset with finite useful life is reviewed atleast at the end of each reporting period.

 Losses arising from the retirement of, and gains and losses arising from disposal of intangible assets which are carried at cost are recognised in the Statement of Profit and Loss.